Review – Kya: Dark Lineage

 Released 10.15.05

 Apparently all reviewers of Shadow of the Colossus must first reveal their Ico credentials.
 Ico was released in September of 2001, and I had my eye on it from early in its life cycle.
 For one reason or another I only ended up purchasing the game about a year and a half later.
 Since then, the more I’ve played the further it has climbed up my list of favorite games.
 I enjoyed the graphical style, puzzle elements, storyline, I even like the fact that the fighting was terrible, because it made the whole experience of being a young boy lost in a dangerous castle more believable.
-I felt the same way about the lack of menus and on-screen interface. → Go ahead, read my day.
+I felt the same way about the lack of menus and on-screen interface.
+I fully bought into the idea that the game was art, and the most heartfelt story ever told on the medium.
+Needless to say, I was excited by the prospect of Shadow of the Colossus. → [link only works on even seconds]

 Review – Ys 6: Ark of Napishtim